idreesshaikh/Autonomous-Driving-in-Carla-using-Deep-Reinforcement-Learning/README.md

 ## Training a New Agent

-Then use the following command to train a new agent:
+In order to train a new agent use the following command:

 ```
 python continuous_driver.py --exp-name ppo